 In this section, you learn how to create a private connectivity configuration.
 This type of configuration contains information that Datastream uses to communicate with a data source over a private network (internally within Google Cloud, or with external sources connected over VPN or Interconnect).
 This communication happens through a Virtual Private Cloud (VPC) peering connection.

 A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them using internal, private IPv4 addresses.
 You need to provide the private IP addresses when setting up the private connectivity configuration because Datastream doesn't support Domain Name System (DNS) resolution in private connections.

 Before you begin

 Before you create a private connectivity configuration, make sure that you:

 - Have a VPC network that can peer to Datastream's private network and that doesn't have restrictions on it.
 For more information about creating this network, see Using VPC Network Peering.

-- Have an available IP range (with a minimum CIDR block of /29) on the VPC network.
+- Have an available IP range (with a CIDR block of /29) on the VPC network.
 This can't be an IP range that already exists as a subnet, a Private Service Connection pre-allocated IP range, or any sort of pre-allocated route IP range.
 Datastream uses this IP range to create a subnet so that it can communicate with the source database.
 The following table describes valid IP ranges.